 Get rid of brand-specific points quickly, but efficiently

 While the Sept.
-11 terrorist attacks and the financial collapse of 2008 left the travel industry in shambles, COVID-19 is looking to surpass both.
+11 terrorist attacks and the financial collapse of 2008 left the travel industry in shambles, the COVID-19 pandemic is looking to surpass both.
 Airlines around the world have ceased operations and are filing for bankruptcy.
 With these bankruptcies, consumers’ rewards are in jeopardy of disappearing.
 And as airlines attempt to save their businesses, consumers are left with little information about the status of their rewards.

 If you have just a few thousand points with an airline program, such as Delta SkyMiles or United MileagePlus, don’t stress too much.
 However, if you have a substantial amount of points with a specific airline, it may be in your best interest to use those points for other redemptions.